keithalewis/math/logic.md

 statement '$B$' can be included in the proof.

-A proof of '$A$ implies $B$' consists of a sequence of true statements starting with $A$.
+A proof of '$A$ implies $B$' consists of a sequence of statements starting with $A$.
 The following statements in the sequence are either axioms or a statement using rules of inference applied to previous statements.
 If the last statement is $B$ then the theorem is proved, QED: "quod erat demonstrandum", meaning "what was to be shown".